Logo of the website

 Since its inception, Revolut started offering many new features:

-In 2019, Revolut got a European Specialised Bank License!
+In 2019, Revolut got a European Specialized Bank License!
 It is a big deal for the company.
-They operate as a bank in EU countries but not yet in Switzerland.
+They operate as banks in EU countries, but not yet in Switzerland.
 When operating as a bank, your deposits are protected by the European Deposit Insurance Scheme (EDIS) up to 100’000 EUR.

 If you plan to use Revolut to save money on foreign fees, you will be okay with the free Standard plan!
 You can always upgrade to another plan later.